Network analytics poses daunting data pipeline challenges.

 That design has derived directly from the requirements our solutions must satisfy.
 Chiefly amongst them are:

-- The need to deliver ‘true’ real-time insights (which support the deployment of 100%-live visualisations, triggers and alarms);
+- The need to deliver ‘true’ real-time insights from massive data streams (which support the deployment of 100%-live visualisations, triggers and alarms);

 - The need to deliver ‘comprehensive’ offline analyses (which support the development of broad subsequent studies).